 Although the degree is offered through Flinders University, we work in a strong partnership with CDW Studios.
 You will always have CDW options in your template.

 Write the CV and do not worry if there is not much in it.
-We do not expect you to have worked in industry.
+You are not expected to have worked in the industry.

 Questions?
 Email katie.[email protected]flinders.edu.au

-For those who do not get an ATAR of 60, we have a strong pathway with Game Art at TAFE SA, we also have a Foundation Program.
-Contact Admissions at Flinders if you need advice on alternate pathways.
+For those who do not have the recommended ATAR, contact Admissions at Flinders if you need advice on alternate pathways.